fluent/fluent-bit-docs/administration/monitoring.md

 | `input_chunks.{plugin name}.chunks.busy_size` | The sum of the byte size of each chunk which is currently marked as busy. | bytes   |

 ### v2 metrics

+The following descriptions apply to v2 metric endpoints.

 #### `/api/v2/metrics/prometheus` or `/api/v2/metrics` endpoint